singhalyogesh/sdk-doc/README.md

  10. In your selected Activity

-   - Either make your Activity implement ITrueCallback or create an instance.
+   - Either make the Activity implement ITrueCallback or create an instance.
 This interface has 3 methods: onSuccesProfileShared(TrueProfile), onFailureProfileShared(TrueError) and onOtpRequired()

    ```java
        private final ITrueCallback sdkCallback = new ITrueCallback() {